Development of a Low-Cost Device to Increase Safety Belt Use

 Phase II of this SBIR project originally intended to pursue the development and full testing of the shift-interlock device along with a prototype accelerator pedal resistance device and learning curve software.
 Due to complications with the automatic transmission, the shift-interlock was replaced with a cruise control interlock.
-Drivers who are not using the seat belt will be prevented from using cruise control.
-It is anticipated that data from the Phase II multi-vehicle study will demonstrate a noticeable increase in seatbelt usage among commercial vehicle drivers.
+Drivers in vehicles with this device who were not using the seat belt were prevented from using cruise control.
+It was anticipated that data from the Phase II multi-vehicle study would demonstrate a noticeable increase in seatbelt usage among commercial vehicle drivers.

-The cruise control interlock, accelerator resistance device and data acquisition system have been installed on three over-the-road tractors at a large fleet operating in the Midwest.
-The tractors will be rotated through several drivers.
+The cruise control interlock, accelerator resistance device and data acquisition system were installed on three over-the-road tractors at a large fleet operating in the Midwest.
+The tractors were rotated through several drivers.

 A marketable product that would help carriers to ensure that drivers use their safety belts.
 This system could be implemented either by the vehicle manufacturers as an original equipment manufacturer device or by fleet owners as an aftermarket installation for existing vehicles.

 April 2013: Testing and reporting concludes.